Amazon Prime members to get free food deliveries through Grubhub deal

 Just Eat has been considering a sale of Grubhub just over a year after purchasing the platform for $7.3 billion.
 Grubhub lost roughly $410 million in 2021.

-News of the deal sent shares of Grubhub’s competitors down Wednesday, with Uber sliding more than 3 percent and DoorDash falling by 9 percent.
+News of the deal sent shares of Grubhub’s competitors down Wednesday, with Uber sliding more than 3% and DoorDash falling by 9%.

 Amazon has previously added food delivery perks to Prime members in the United Kingdom and Ireland through a partnership with Deliveroo.